The Life Fitness F3 folding treadmill is a rock solid machine with unique one-touch controls for easy changes.

 The most unique model is the Plus, a brand new treadmill with a modern look and feel, tons of built in workouts and touch screen technology.

 So as you can see you get a little more capability and quality as you move up in the lineup, with stronger motors, larger deck sizes and heavier max weight capacities, as well as more advanced console options.

 The Life Fitness F3 folding treadmill is just a really nice, solid machine with some of the best programming ever installed on a treadmill (Life Fitness excels in this category).

 It you don’t have a lot of room space and must have a fold-up model built for serious running, go with this one.

 However, if a folding treadmill isn’t necessary for your needs, take a look at the Life Fitness T3 treadmill which offers a larger running surface as well as similar features and capabilities.

-If you can swing the extra $400 for the Track + console it is definitely worth it as it will make your workoutsw that much more enjoyable.
+If you can swing the extra $450 for the Track Connect console it is definitely worth it as it will make your workoutsw that much more enjoyable.

 UPDATE: New Year's Treadmill Sales are now on!